FACTION BRIEF

 The Evidence Problem

 Every year, new evidence emerges that the Deniers must incorporate.
 Park's integrations.
-Lien's testimony.
-The Cathedral of Static's structured transmissions.
-The Consciousness Archaeologists' field data.
+Lien's testimony. 's structured transmissions.
+The ' field data.
 Each finding requires a materialist explanation.
 Each materialist explanation is provided.
 Each materialist explanation is sufficient.

 The explanations are getting longer.